Soviet artist Vladimir Stozharov

 Soviet artist Vladimir Stozharov (January 3, 1926 – November 22, 1973) – Honored Artist of the RSFSR (1965), laureate of the State Prize of the RSFSR of Repin (1968) – for the painting “New North”, “White Night.
 Vazhgort Village”, “Saturday”, “Big Village Pyssa”, “Isady” from the series of landscapes in the North of Russia.
 In 1973 the artist was elected a Corresponding Member of USSR Academy of Arts.
 It was a great artist and generous talent, who had his school, his theme in painting.
 Twenty years of hard and fruitful work, entirely devoted to the cherished creative idea for a constant improvement of skills made a name of Stozharov inseparable from the classics of Soviet realist painting.
 His artistic career ended too early, and many of his ideas remained non-embodied.

-Soviet artist Vladimir Stozharov was born January 3, 1926 in Moscow.
-He soon joined the inherent values of the national culture.
+Born January 3, 1926 in Moscow, Stozharov soon joined the inherent values of the national culture.
 As a boy he traveled to Arkhangelsk, Yaroslavl, Ryazan, Kostroma, to the old villages, which have products of national crafts.
 He was in love with the amazing natural beauty of northern Russia.

 In 1939 he entered the Moscow Art School of the Moscow State Art Institute of Surikov, which he had to finish in the difficult war years.
 Later in 1945, he entered the Moscow State Institute. of Surikov, the painting department.